DATES AND TIMES

 It was then that we decided that the tournament should be about more than just basketball.
 It should also be about giving back to the community.

-As we started focus equally on basketball and community, we also made the decision to engage directly with the groups we were supporting.
+As we started focusing equally on basketball and community, we also made the decision to engage directly with the groups we were supporting.

 We chose to focus on smaller children and youth charities.
 We wanted them to be part of the Hoops committee and the tournament.
 We wanted to be part of the chosen organizations.
 We wanted to experience the impact our efforts had on the children and youth.